 - Interlibrary loan (ILL) provides access to materials not available from Suffolk University’s Sawyer Library or Moakley Law Library.
 An international network of libraries shares physical materials via mail, and may also share electronically available resources- subject to copyright and contractual obligations.

 - ILL requests can be made via web-based forms (available on Sawyer Library’s website).

 - Students will be notified by phone or email when the requested materials arrive.

 - Most individual articles or book chapters are received electronically and will be sent to the email address provided on the request form.

-- All other physical ILL materials (i.e. books, videos) must be retrieved from—and returned to—the Reference Desk of Sawyer Library.
+- All other physical ILL materials (i.e. books, videos) must be retrieved from—and returned to—the Circulation Desk of Sawyer Library.
 These are called “returnable materials” since they must be returned to the lending library.

 - Since returnable materials do not belong to Suffolk University and are generously loaned by other institutions’ libraries, please treat them with the utmost care.
 Do not deface (write in, highlight, or otherwise mark-up) or damage any returnable materials.

 - Returnable materials are checked out for the loan period determined by the lending library.

 - Renewals on returnable materials are at the discretion of the lending library.